timetoady/timetoady.gihub.io/_posts/2021-1-29-Git-Advanced.md

 ---
 layout: post
-title: Git Part I — The Basics
+title: Git Part II — Advanced Gittiness
 ---
 #### An insult to British people, but also a system of file version control